ph4r5h4d/wait4it/README.md

 * u (username for the services that needs username)
 * P (password for the services that needs password)
 * n (currently this param is used to identify database name for MySQL)
-* ssl (whether to enable or disable ssl-mode for postgres)
+* ssl (whether to enable or disable ssl-mode for Postgres)
 * http-status (for Http check, which status code to expect)
 * http-text (for Http check, find substring inside the response)